kb-dk/access-digital-objects/README.md

 4. One should be able to get hold of a [single record, given its Identifier](http://www.openarchives.org/OAI/openarchivesprotocol.html#GetRecord)
   + http://www.kb.dk/cop/oai/?verb=GetRecord&identifier=oai:kb.dk:manus:judsam:2010:maj:jsmss:object62730&metadataPrefix=oai_dc

-You can easily harvest any of our editions by getting chosing the desired set in the ListSets example above and insert it into the ListRecords URI.
+You can easily harvest any of our editions by chosing the desired set in the ListSets example above and insert it into the ListRecords URI.
 In the cases in the examples above we obtained the records in mods format, other alternatives are oai_dc and ese.
 See